 - 1 Torsion shaft

+- 3 Bell crank

 - 2 Ball joint rod B

-- 3 Bell crank

 - 4 Ball joint rod A

-- 5. Remove hell crank with bracket. - 6.
+- 5. Remove bell crank with bracket. - 6.
 Installation is in the reverse order of removal.

 Apply a light coat of recommended multi-purpose grease to all sliding or friction surfaces.
 Do not apply grease to wire.